 Who Is Eligible for Work-Study?

-How Do I Apply for Work-Study?
+How Do Students Apply for Work-Study?

-To apply for work-study, you must fill out the Free Application for Federal Student Aid (FAFSA®).
-As you fill out the FAFSA, you’ll need to indicate you would like to be considered for work-study.
-Selecting this option doesn’t automatically mean you will receive work-study as part of your financial aid package.
+To apply for work-study, you must fill out the Free Application for Federal Student Aid (FAFSA).
+As you fill out the FAFSA, you’ll need to indicate that you would like to be considered for work-study.
+Selecting this option, however, doesn’t automatically mean that you will receive work-study as part of your financial aid package.
 A student’s work-study allotment will depend on a few factors, including when they apply, their level of financial need, and the school’s funding level.

-If you receive work-study, your allocation will be included as a part of your financial aid offer, you are not required to accept it.
-For many students, it makes sense to participate in the work-study program, especially if it means lessening the financial burden of attending school and taking out fewer student loans.
+If you receive work-study, your allocation will be included as a part of your financial aid award.
+You’re not obligated to accept it.
+For many students, however, it makes sense to participate in the work-study program, especially if it means lessening the financial burden of attending school and taking out fewer student loans.

 How Do I Find a Work-Study Job?